 EDUCATION AND CREDENTIALS

-After close to two decades in another field (see below), I am now a Licensed Marriage and Family Therapist (PA MF000932).
-I completed my Master’s degree in Couple and Family Therapy (MFT) with departmental honors at Thomas Jefferson University in 2014, and have completed the requirements for post-graduate certification in Sex Therapy at Council for Relationships.
+After close to two decades in another field (see below), I have now been a Marriage and Family Therapist for over a decade (License: PA MF000932).
+I completed my Master’s degree in Couple and Family Therapy (MFT) with departmental honors at Thomas Jefferson University in 2014, and was trained and supervised in Sex Therapy at Council for Relationships and PhIIRST.
 At Jefferson, I focused on Medical Family Therapy and served as a course liaison in the university’s widely respected inter-professional Health Mentors Program.
 I’ve also trained as a hospice volunteer, and have a personal background in mindfulness/meditation.

 HOW I WORK